 The most recent Blue Cross Blue Shield, The Health of America Report® on maternal health trends found that an increasing number of women are experiencing pregnancy and childbirth complications, as well as postpartum depression.
 These trends are made even more concerning in the wake of the coronavirus pandemic.
 As a result of social distancing practices and restrictions, over 1 in 4 women have missed prenatal appointments, which can help prevent complications.

 Blue Cross and Blue Shield (BCBS) companies are at work to reverse these adverse trends, for the health of women and babies.
 In addition to creating wellness programs to care for mother and baby pre-, during and post-birth, they are also using case managers to intervene on members' behalf during difficult times.
+(Visit our Health Equity section to learn more about how BCBS companies are promoting maternal health equity in communities nationwide.)

 Caring for normal- and high-risk pregnancies